ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~
 struct {
   TaskID task_id;
+  AggregationJobID job_id;
   opaque agg_param<0..2^16-1>;
   ReportShare seq<1..2^16-1>;
 } AggregateInitReq;
 ~~~

-The message contains the PPM task ID, an opaque, VDAF-specific aggregation parameter, and the helper's report shares.
+The message contains the PPM task ID, the aggregation job ID assigned by the leader, an opaque, VDAF-specific aggregation parameter, and the helper's report shares.

 To construct an AggregateInitReq, the leader begins by picking a sequence of reports, all of which MUST pertain to the same PPM task and batch.
 [CP: By